 The idea is to occupy space and make the shelter more luxurious.
 You can dabble around with many designs that showcase large-sized shelters.
 You can turn it into a garage as well, along with a secondary kitchen and toilet for your convenience.

-5. Class-A Shelter and Set-up
+RV Shelter Ideas No.5 - Class-A Shelter and Set-up